 Creating Shot Lists

-Having identified my destination and time frame, I then begin making tentative shot lists for my destination.
-Making shot lists helps me make the most of my on-site time by identifying where I may find the best shots, and it may determine where I’m going to fly in and out of.
+Having identified my destination and time frame, I begin making tentative shot lists for my destination.
+This helps me make the most of my on-site time by identifying where I may find the best shots, and it may determine where I’m going to fly in and out of.
 As I prepare my shot lists, I create a map in Google Maps to help me plan the travel involved getting from place to place.
 By the time I leave for my trip, I know the area very well, including travel times and routes.
 Since I sometimes return to favorite locations, I annotate my shot lists after the shoot for future reference.

 There are a number of sites that I use when creating shot lists.
 When I find a particularly helpful or evocative image, I save the link to Evernote.